Latif Dori

-Latif Dori was an Israeli peace activist and Mapam member.
+Latif Dori (Hebrew: לטיף דורי) was an Israeli peace activist and Mapam member.

 Biography

 Early life

 Latif-Menashe Dori was born in Iraq in 1934.
 He immigrated to Israel in 1951.
 The following year, he joined the HaShomer HaTzair movement, and helped establish cadres of the movement in the Hiriya and Sakia ma'abarot.
 In 1954, he participated in the founding of the Arab Pioneer Youth Movement, which, through the concept of working class solidarity, sought to help bring Palestinian youth with Israeli citizenship to live, work, and study on kibbutzim.

 Mapam activism

 He joined the left-wing Mapam party in 1955, rising through its ranks to become the head of its Department of Arab Affairs.
 In late October 1956, Mapam heard troubling rumours of an Israeli military operation in Kafr Qasim, a majority Arab citizens of Israel town near Tel Aviv, assigning Dori to investigate.
 After Dori was blocked from entering the town by the Israeli military, he snuck in, and found that the Israeli Border Police had murdered a significant number of civilians.
 He subsequently played a key role in bringing the massacre to light, despite the Israeli government having banned reporting on the event.